Routing Design Rule Types Available for PCB Layout in Altium Designer

 • Max Uncoupled Length - specifies the value for the maximum permissible uncoupled length between positive and negative nets within the differential pair.

 • Layer Attributes Table - the grid region at the bottom of the dialog displays all signal layers defined in the layer stack, unless the Use Impedance Profile option is enabled.
 If this option is enabled, then only the layers available as part of the selected impedance profile will be displayed.
-The minimum, maximum and preferred width and gap constraints are displayed, as well as other layer-specific information.
-The routing Width and Gap fields can be set globally by defining the values in the constraint fields above the image, or individually by typing values directly into the table.
+The minimum, maximum and preferred width and gap constraints and other layer-specific information are displayed.
+The routing Width and Gap fields can be set globally by defining the values in the constraint fields above the image or individually by typing values directly into the table.
 When the Use Impedance Profile option is enabled, the required width entries will be automatically calculated and entered for each layer in the table.
 In this mode, the Preferred Width and Preferred Gap values cannot be edited, but the Min and Max values can.

 Rule Application